avadheshgithub/Crime-Rate-Prediction/README.md

 ## 📖 Overview

 Crime Rate Predictor is an application that uses machine learning techniques to predict crime rates in 19 Indian metropolitan cities.
-The goal of this project is to assist law enforcement agencies in understanding crime patterns and allocating resources effectively to reduce crime rates and improve public safety.
+The goal of this project is to assist law enforcement agencies in understanding crime patterns and allocating resources effectively to reduce crime rates as well as improve public safety.

 > 📈 **Performance Highlights:**
 > - **MAE:** 2.49143